Luniz/bamboo-downloader/README.md

 Import the project into the IDE using the build.gradle file.
 The IDE will resolve dependencies automatically.

 # Licence
-GnuCash Android is free software; you can redistribute it and/or modify it under the terms of the Apache license, version 2.0.
+Bamboo Downloader is free software; you can redistribute it and/or modify it under the terms of the Apache license, version 2.0.
 You may obtain a copy of the License at